UA-Carpentries-Workshops/2018-02-10-Tucson/shell_lessons/lessons/1_who_where_what.md

  * Split your screen in half: one side is the GUI, the other the command line
  * Do the command line and GUI seem similar in any way?

+Notice that there could be some small differences between our own screen (the display) and what you seen in your computers.
+We have set our terminal/gitbash to have a white background and black font.
+This might not be the default on your case.
+You will still be able to follow along on this workshop, but let us know if you would like to change your own display.
+Likewise, the appearance of the command line window is a bit different between windows and mac.
+Fortunatelly we have both operative systems on display here, so you can follow along with the corresponding one.

 ### *Command Line Navigation*

 Because the command line looks cryptic there are two things you can always do to orient yourself. `pwd` Stands for Print Working Directory and shows the root to the current directory you are in from left to right.
 Directories are indicated in the command line by a `/`.
 The second command is `whoami` and will output the current user.